 “Fans are the backbone to many industrial applications.
 Incorrect fan selection can cause applications to fail, resulting in reduced system performance and lost money for the end user.
 At SysTech, fan selections are based on design, efficiency, and quality to ensure we have the right product for the application.” – Corey Mui 2018

-Industrial Fan and Blower Virtual Walkthrough, Inspection or Troubleshooting
+Industrial Fan and Blower On-site Walkthrough, Inspection or Troubleshooting

-A virtual walkthrough of a facility allows inspection and troubleshooting of industrial fans and blowers to determine if they are operating efficiently.
-Whether reviewing a breakdown, a replacement of an obsolete product, reviewing the inlet and outlet duct configuration, or inspecting the fan wheel for balance, these tasks can be undertaken with a visual sharing of the in-place system and equipment.
+An on-site visit to a facility allows inspection and troubleshooting of industrial fans and blowers to determine if they are operating efficiently.
+Whether reviewing a breakdown, a replacement of an obsolete product, reviewing the inlet and outlet duct configuration, or inspecting the fan wheel for balance, these tasks can be undertaken successfully.
+Should in-plant visits be prohibited, a virtual walkthrough with a visual sharing of the in-place system and equipment is possible.

 Centrifugal and axial fans are further defined by the wheel or the impeller that is selected.
 Differing wheel geometry changes the performance that can be achieved, the obtainable efficiency, and thus the horsepower requirement.
 When selecting a wheel, what is in the airstream is critical.
 Clean airstream wheels are selected on CFM and pressure requirements.
 Axial fans are most often clean air fans.
 When material and gases are in the airstream, factors like chemistry, explosivity, material loading, particulate size and density, and abrasive characteristics of the dust are important considerations.
 This is where centrifugal fans are predominating as there is more flexibility with centrifugal fans.